Giannis Antetokounmpo continues to grow up right in front of our eyes.

 In a seven-game series loss to the Boston Celtics, Antetokounmpo nearly willed his team to victory, averaging 25.7 points, 9.6 rebounds and 6.3 assists while playing 40.0 minutes per game.
 He and the Bucks again failed to make it out of the first round.

-The 2018-19 season marks another chapter of the superstar's career.
-His new coach has rejuvenated the Bucks' offence and the team has brought in personnel that suits his game perfectly.
+The 2018-19 season marked another chapter of the superstar's career.
+Head coach Mike Budenholzer hire rejuvenated the Bucks' offence in his first season and the team brought in personnel that suits Giannis' game perfectly.

 As he continues his rapid rate of improvement, there's no real sign of his slowing down - especially considering his lack of familiarity with baby steps.